DeeptiKottamasu/RegulatoryRAGAgent/README.md

-A lightweight Retrieval-Augmented Generation (RAG) agent that crawls FDA cosmetic regulation pages, vectorizes the content using MiniLM, and answers natural language questions via a CLI interface powered by FAISS and OpenAI's GPT-3.5.turbo models.
+A lightweight Retrieval-Augmented Generation (RAG) agent that crawls FDA cosmetic regulation pages, vectorizes the content using MiniLM, and answers natural language questions via a CLI interface powered by FAISS and OpenAI's GPT-3.5.turbo model.

 Features